-Rural Physician Service Program: The Rural Physician Service Program incentivizes WVSOM students to remain in West Virginia to practice.
-Students selected receive a monetary award in exchange for agreeing to practice in an eligible rural/underserved service site in West Virginia for one year.
-Additionally, students receive enhanced rural health training during medical school through the Rural Health Initiative Program.
-Seven students were selected for the program to be awarded during fall semester 2023.
+Rural Physician Service Program: The Rural Physician Service Program incentivizes WVSOM students to remain in West Virginia by offering financial awards in exchange for their commitment to practice in eligible rural or underserved areas within the state.
+This year, 10 students were selected to receive \$22,000 each, and agreed to practice in these critical service sites for one year.
+Additionally, these students benefit from enhanced rural health training during medical school through the RHI program.